JuliaCompilerPlugins/Mixtape.jl/README.md

 end
 ```

 This has the effect of bootstrapping this sort of recursive descent into method bodies, transforming the calls, etc until you hit primitives which return directly and don't recursive.
+These two components are all you really need for the base functionality.

 The main IR transformation ignores calls from `Base` and `Core` - by ignoring these calls, they are defined as primitives.
 If you want to `remix!` these calls, you'll have to define the primitives yourself.